 Why running good conversations is so difficult: It’s not about you

-When a person is designated as a group leader, either a professor or a group advisor, the assumption is usually that the leader knows more than anybody else and the leader’s opinion is very important.
+When a person is designated as a group leader, the assumption is usually that the leader knows more than anybody else and the leader’s opinion is very important.
 This attitude makes leaders less likely to listen deeply to the participants’ ideas and more likely to listen with attention to what they should probably say to the group.
 Effective facilitation requires serious listening, familiarity with the group’s issues and the ability to connect ideas and people so that they can realize what they have in common.
 Effective facilitation has two important goals: 1) creating an atmosphere of mutual respect, listening and understanding and 2) solving problems or addressing issues of concern to the group.

 - Seating matters.
 The best arrangement is a circle so that all participants can see each other and learn to read body language.

 - Size matters.
 An ideal discussion group is about 8-10 people.
 The bigger the group the harder it is for the facilitator to keep track of the dynamics.
 In larger groups, having two facilitators is helpful.
 They should be seated at opposite sides of the circle.

 - Rules of conversation matter.
 Particularly if a conversation is likely to involve discomfort or conflict, ask the participants to set up some rules for conversation before they start discussing the subject.
 These rules usually include not interrupting, taking responsibility for opinions rather than blaming other people, taking responsibility for feelings i.e. “I’m getting really angry,” not “You’re a fool for saying or believing that.”